raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and forcibly abort the DSO session.
-For DSO sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+For DSO sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
 (In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)